Kenneth Treister: The Kenneth Treister Collection

 The Kenneth Treister Collection is located in the University of Florida Digital Collection as part of its Architecture Archives It includes architectural drawings, project files, correspondence, publications and writings, photographs, documentary films, and other materials spanning from the 1950s into the 21st century.

 Another large collection of documents, photography, artifacts and articles about Treister's work can also be found in the Jewish Museum of Florida at Florida International University where a section in the permanent exhibition Mosaic is dedicated to Treister and the Holocaust Memorial.

-Non Architectural Works
+Non-architectural works

 More than 50 newspapers and magazines throughout the world have published Treister's articles on architecture.
 He also shot four documentaries: The Architecture of the Maya, The Architecture of the Eastern Island, The Holocaust Memorial Miami Beach—the later one being awarded a 1999 Telly Award.
-He is the author of numerous books about art, history and architecture.
-Books published include:
+He was the author of numerous books about art, history and architecture.
+Books published included: